 - To keep appointments on time and respond quickly and in a helpful manner

-- To treat with respect the people we help and the homes we visit
+- To treat the people we help with respect

 We want a pleasant and safe environment in which to work and believe that everyone should be treated with dignity and respect.
 As such any form of verbal, written or physical abuse, or inappropriate behaviour, towards our staff is unacceptable and will result in the withdrawal of CAP’s service.